NimaBoscarino/react-redux-boilerplate/README.md

 I'm going to add a couple extra things to this over the next little bit, but you should be safe with just deleting everything in the `render` for `App.js`, any unused components, and just customize this to your needs.

+## React Router

+In the main branch (`master`) there is a boilerplate with ONLY Redux.
+In the branch `redux-router` I have React Router 5 set up.
+Note, it has _nothing_ to do with Redux.
+React Router is just really useful for making nice single-page apps, so I wanted to include it in here.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).